theflakes/Linux_Forensic_Harvester/README.md

 Post build: Run "strip" on compiled binary to drastically reduce its size.
 * e.g. "strip lin_fh"

-## Why this tool
-I am writing this in Rust for two reasons:
-* I want to learn and get better at programming in Rust.
-* I find that programming forensics tools helps me learn and retain things better.

 ## Output format
 Output is in Json for import into ELK or any other Json indexer.
 I may add other log formats.